section-engineering-education/engineering-education/content/articles/exception-handling-in-java/index.md

 - Have basic knowledge in using Java programming language for development.

 ### What is Exception handling?
-An Exception is a [problem that occurs during the execution of a program](https://everythingwhat.com/what-are-the-two-exception-classes-in-hierarchy-of-java-exception-class). `
+An exception is an issue that arises while a program is being executed.

-Exception handling` is the mechanism used to deal with Java run-time errors.
-An exception occurs for several reasons: if a user has entered [invalid data or a file which needs to be opened cannot be found](https://www.sololearn.com/Discuss/160333/what-is-exception).
-In such instances, this leads to a system failure; therefore, handling it is vital.
+`Exception handling` is the mechanism used to deal with Java run-time errors.
+An exception occurs for several reasons: if a user has[entered invalid data or a file that needs to be opened cannot be found](http://what-when-how.com/Tutorial/topic-1244cri0/Java-in-60-Minutes-a-Day-360.html).
+In such instances, this leads to a system failure; thus, handling it is vital.

 ### Comparison between errors and exceptions
 - Errors are impossible when it comes to recovery, but exceptions are recoverable by handling them.
-- Errors are of unchecked type, while exceptions can be either checked or unchecked type.
+- Exceptions will be either checked or unchecked, whereas errors are unchecked.
 - Errors occur at run-time, while exceptions can occur during the compilation process or the execution process.
-- Errors are caused by the environment in which the application runs, while exceptions are caused by the application.
+- Exceptions are triggered by the program, while errors are created by the environment in which it executes.

 ### Exception hierarchy
 All exceptions and errors types are [subclasses of the class throwable, which is the base class of the hierarchy](https://rkhindi.blogspot.com/2018/09/exceptions-in-java.html).

 Here, one branch is headed by exception, which is a class used for exceptional situations that the user program can handle.
 For example, `NullpointErexception` and `RuntimeException`.
-The Java run-time system uses other branch errors to indicate the errors that have to do with the run-time environment (JRE) itself.
+The Java run-time system uses [other branch errors to indicate the errors that have to do with the run-time environment itself](https://edureka1.rssing.com/chan-41921600/all_p26.html).
 Examples are virtual machine errors or stack overflow errors.

-So how does the Java virtual machine handle an exception?
+Now, how does an exception get handled by the Java virtual machine?

-If an exception occurs inside a method, the method generates an object called the exception object and passes it to the run-time framework.
-This exception object contains the [name and description of the exception and the current of the program where the exception has occurred](https://www.jillmarzion.com/2021/03/09/47ndyqpi).
-It also creates the exception object and sends it to the run-time system for handling (throwing an exception).
+When a method throws an exception, the method creates an object called the exception object.
+This object provides to the run-time framework.
+The name and description of the exception, as well as the current of the program where the exception occurred, are all stored in this exception object.
+Also, it creates and delivers the exception object to the run-time system for exception handling (throwing an exception).
 Using `try-catch` finally methods these exceptions.

 This is how the JVM handles exceptions internally.